robric/wiki-contrail-controller/Contrail-Alerts-Overview.md

 This is similar to #4 above, but it provides only the Alerts portion of UVEs instead of providing the entire content of the UVEs.
 This is available for all UVE table-types.
 If the “tablefilt” URL Query parameter is not provided, alerts for all UVEs will be seen.

+## Contrail Alarm Notification:

+contrail-alarm-notify script (/usr/bin in analytics nodes) can be used to send email notification for alarms.
+The script receives real-time update of alarms from the /analytics/alarms-stream API and sends email to the intended recipients.

+**_Example:_**

+contrail-alarms-notify --smtp-server smtp.juniper.net --smtp-server-port 25 --sender-email xyz@juniper.net --receiver-email-list someone@juniper.net someone@gmail.com

+It may be noted there is no option to specify the sender's password.
+This script tries to send email notification without sender credentials.
+However, if the SMTP server requires the sender to be authenticated, then the script would prompt the user to enter the sender's password to proceed further.

+**_Sample email notification for Process Failure alarm:_**

+_**Subject:**_ [Contrail Alarm] Process Failure -- analytics-node:nodec40
+_**Body:**_

+    Source : analytics-node:nodec40
+    Type : ProcessStatus
+    Severity : 3
+    Timestamp : 2016-03-04 00:30:36
+    Status : Unacknowledged
+    Description : NodeMgr reports abnormal status for process(es) in NodeStatus.process_info
+    Details : [
+        {
+            "all_of": [
+                {
+                    "json_operand1_value": "\"PROCESS_STATE_STOPPED\"",
+                    "json_vars": {
+                        "NodeStatus.process_info.process_name": "contrail-snmp-collector"
+                    },
+                    "rule": {
+                        "oper": "!=",
+                        "operand1": {
+                            "keys": [
+                                "NodeStatus",
+                                "process_info",
+                                "process_state"
+                            ]
+                        },
+                        "operand2": {
+                            "json_value": "\"PROCESS_STATE_RUNNING\""
+                        }
+                    }
+                }
+            ]
+        }
+    ]

 ## Built-in Node Alerts:
 The following built-in node alerts are supported and can be retrieved using APIs listed in the previous section.